 Deployment and validation into non-production environment of the live microservice (no longer mock).

-Publish Phase requires publishing the API manually and via the configured CI/CD pipeline (e.g., Cloudbees, Jenkins, etc) to automate deploy and publish process of the API.
+Publish Phase requires publishing the API manually or via the configured CI/CD pipeline (e.g., Cloudbees, Jenkins, etc) to automate deploy and publish process of the API.
 In this phase, all required dependencies and components for this API have to also be published into the internal dependency management system such as Artifactory.

 Deliverables produced by each developer in this phase: